A Giant-Step Baby-Step Classifier For Scalable and Real-Time Anomaly Detection In Industrial Control Systems and Water Treatment Systems: Discussion

 \subsection{Usability in other sectors}

+It is clear from Fig.~\ref{fig:nonlinear}, that GiBy does not maintain a global state of time-series events.
+All detection events are local to the nearest neighbour(s) of the sensor.
+However, in some systems, it may additionally require the algorithm to keep track of the global state of certain events to detect anomalies.
 Anomaly detection and mitigation in some sectors (such as power), in certain scenarios, require an actuation within 10-15 milliseconds from event occurrence, to ensure safety.
-The GiBy algorithm presented in Section~\ref{sec:solution} is universally transferable and GiBy-core testing may be parallelized.
-This is because it produces a series of independent [LB, UB] boundaries.
 It may be pre-programmed into the control logic of an Intelligent Electronic Device (IED), typically used in a power substation.
 It may be used to trip the circuit breaker in near real-time (when sensor readings are out of safety bounds), or to inform an operator regarding the anomalous behaviour.
-The computational cost of GiBy-core tests (see Section~\ref{ssec:giby}) are to see whether the sensor value is in between two bounds [LB, UB]; taking up to two comparisons.
-The main costs of the extended algorithm tests (see Section~\ref{sec:extended}) are the binary search and sliding window multiplications in each time step.
-Its time complexity may be reduced to that of binary search on the pre-sorted linearized group (that takes logarithmic time), and a maximum of one multiplication and division: for each time step.
-Instead of repeatedly multiplying every sensor derived value in the sliding window, the newest time step sensor derived value may be multiplied into the existing product, and the sensor derived value at the tail of the window is divided out.
-Due to the straightforward mappings and simple boundary checks in GiBy, it might also find (outlier detection) applications in resource constrained devices, edge computing devices and legacy systems with lower computational power.
+Due to the straightforward mappings and simple boundary checks in GiBy (see Section~\ref{ssec:scalable}), it might also find (outlier detection) applications in resource constrained devices, edge computing devices and legacy systems with lower computational power.